samuelklee/taxi-strategy/README.md

 Repo for my Data Incubator capstone project.

-Code for the Deep Yellow website (http://deep-yellow.herokuapp.com) can be found in the app folder.
+Code for the Deep Yellow website (http://deep-yellow.herokuapp.com) can be found in the app folder. <b>(The website has been disabled, but you can see a demo of it in the video linked below.)</b>

 iPython notebooks for prototyping/wrangling/figures can be found in the ipython folder.